hattipjs/hattip/packages/base/response/readme.md

 `serverSentEvents` is intentionally very low-level.
 It doesn't handle data serialization (it only accepts strings), or keep track of connections, event IDs, or the `Last-Event-ID` header.
 But it is very flexible and allows you to implement your own logic for a full pub/sub system.

-`serverSentEvents` works on all adapters that support streaming responses but since it requires a long-running server, using it with edge runtimes is not very useful.
-It leaves Node (optionally with uWebSockets.js) and Deno as the only real options.
-In particular, Bun and AWS-based serverless offerings of Netlify and Vercel don't support streaming responses.
+`serverSentEvents` works on all adapters that support streaming responses but since it requires a long-running server, using it with edge or serverless runtimes is not very useful.
+It leaves Node, Deno, and Bun as the only real options.